Staff Picks in NYC< back to News

 Checkout EHS top picks and more!
 Make sure to stay tuned for more in upcoming months.
 We will do our best to make sure that we take the work out of finding great places in NYC at a good price for you.

-Diva Salon - by Lindy Emerson, St. George Residence Director
+Diva Salon - Lindy Emerson, St. George Associate Director

 Sitting slumped over your computer all day or stressing about that upcoming exam can put your back in knots.
 Diva Salon is only 1 block away from the St. George on Henry Street.
 They are offering one hour massages for only $45.00 (normally $75.00).
 If you’ve ever had a massage, this is a great price for one hour!
 It may seem steep for your college budget but one massage will do wonders after all that red bull and coffee you've been drinking!
 After my massage and a short nap I was ready to conquer the day!
 (Don't forget to tip generously)